TITLE Cellar Technician

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills Must know how to operate and maintain cellar and distillery equipment.
+Skills: The ability to operate and maintain cellar and distillery equipment is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Wine production skills, such as, making chemical and yeast additions, performing chemical and wine transfers, yeast propagation, red ferment management, etc. are preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES